UTK-COSC377-2018/DataChallenge/tests/README.md

 If there are no pre-existing files for your tests, create a new file with a name following this template: `test_(Descriptor).py`, where "(Descriptor)" should be replaced with something that represents what is being tested.

-In this new file, import the code that is being tested with `DataChallenge.(Path to Module) import ...`.
+In this new file, import the code that is being tested with `from DataChallenge.(Path to Module) import ...`.
 Also import any other needed modules (`os` and `sys` will be very common).

 ## 2. Writing Your Tests